MK316/Spring2023/DL/DLW11B.md

 + For editing, you can use emoji 😍💥🌱 [here](https://gist.github.com/rxaviers/7360908): You can copy and paste on your md file.
 + Your project should show interaction with students using digital tools, learner-centered lesson, colaborative, and technology assisted methods.
-+ Use ChatGPT for English translation, grammar check, Python coding example, and so on.
++ **Make use of ChatGPT** for English translation, grammar check, Python coding example, and so on.
 (Please proceed with this activity collaboratively, exploring together.)
 + This project file can be updated till the final submission.